The Disability and Inclusion Team

 Do you have drop-in facilities?

-We don’t have drop in facilities at the moment but you can make an appointment with staff to have a meeting.
+The disability and inclusion team don’t have drop in facilities at the moment but you can make an appointment with staff to have a meeting.
 You could drop in to our office on Hanover Street to see if anyone is available but staff may not be available to speak to you.

 Where do you see young people?

-City Centre base or youth provisions across the city. currently deliver in Harthill on a Tuesday, Childwall on a Wednesday, Clubmoor on a Wednesday and Dingle on a Thursday.
+We see young people at our city centre base or youth provisions across the city. currently deliver in Harthill on a Tuesday, Childwall on a Wednesday, Clubmoor on a Wednesday and Dingle on a Thursday.

 Do you take referrals directly from children/young people, parents/carers?